Winston-Lin/dziganto.github.io/_posts/2017-4-15-Sparse-Matrices-For-Efficient-Machine-Learning.md

 ```

 ### Spy()
-I mentioned matplotlib's *spy()* method which allows us to visualize the sparsity of a dataset.
+I mentioned Matplotlib's *spy()* method which allows us to visualize the sparsity of a dataset.
 [Note: the *%matplotlib* is for Jupyter notebook users.
 Feel free to omit it otherwise.]
 ```
 %matplotlib inline
 import matplotlib.pyplot as plt